* Please correct the highlighted fields below.

 Penn Engineering’s reputation commands employers’ attention: nearly 400 companies recruit on campus annually.
-Graduates are innovators and intellectual entrepreneurs prepared to lead tomorrow’s high-tech world.
+Graduates are innovators and entrepreneurs prepared to lead tomorrow’s high-tech world.

-21 Concentrations in business
+20+ concentrations in business

 Wharton takes a practice-based approach to learning through teamwork.
 In the Management 100 course, first-year students work in small teams to identify problems and create solutions with local non-profits.
 Students discover the latest business ideas and trends with faculty utilizing the 20 research centers devoted to business education.